-Now you’re knee-deep in NaNoWriMo, you’re probably thinking about how to get it done properly.
-Yes, it can be a case of just getting word after word down on the page, but the best thing about this month is finishing it with a piece of work that’s got legs – not something that’ll go straight in the wastepaper basket.
+When you’re knee-deep into NaNoWriMo, a common concern is about how to get it done properly.
+It can just be a case of getting word after word down on the page, but the best thing about this exciting month is the prospect of finishing it with a piece of work that’s got legs — not something that’ll go straight in the wastepaper basket.

 Many writers go into NaNoWriMo without giving much consideration to the plot of their story, but a little planning ahead can often save some serious headaches down the road.
 We spoke to a number of published authors to see how they go about planning their writing – or not, as the case may be.